A five-course dinner at Restaurant 1906 Bled paired with premium wines by Kupljen Winery

 It was such a fine evening, with star dishes right out of the Bled Local Selection list (featuring Bled’s most famous dishes and food products) coupled with premium wines by Kupljen Wine Estate in Jeruzalem- Svetinje, in eastern Slovenia (an area known as Slovenian Styria).
 Restaurant 1906’s signature soup of dried porcini mushrooms that you can see in the photo at the top of this post is one of those star dishes.

-Nežka’s Roast Beef, which you can see here below, is another stellar dish: A succulent piece of beef served with cottage cheese rolls (štruklji) filled with dry tepke pears, and a bone marrow sauce with Carniolan sausage (Kranjska klobasa).
+Nežka’s Roast Beef, pictured below, is another stellar dish: A succulent piece of beef served with cottage cheese rolls (štruklji) filled with dry tepke pears, and a bone marrow sauce with Carniolan sausage (Kranjska klobasa).

 Vintage Hotel Triglav Bled & Yugoslav Souvenirs